JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_icon_file.md

 Ensure a Plugin Logo is visible on both light and dark backgrounds.
 If one Plugin Logo design does not work on both light and dark backgrounds, then create separate light and dark versions of the Plugin Logo.
-The examples below illustrate how a good Plugin Logo design may work well for a light background but not so well for a dark background.
+The examples below illustrate how a Plugin Logo design may work well for a light background but not so well for a dark background.
 Consequently, a separate Plugin Logo for dark backgrounds is needed.

 | ![Plugin Logo on Light UI Theme](img/light_version.png){:width="225px"} | ![Light Plugin Logo on Dark UI Theme](img/dark_bad.png){:width="225px"} | ![Plugin Logo for Dark UI Theme](img/dark_good.png){:width="225px"} |